 Three members of the Penaeidae shrimp family found in Mississippi coastal waters are important commercially; brown shrimp, pink shrimp, and white shrimp.

 Approximately 85 percent of Mississippi’s harvest is brown shrimp.
 Juvenile of the species develop in estuaries.
-Upon maturity, the brown shrimp swim into the open Gulf where they spawn.
+Upon maturity, brown shrimp swim into the open Gulf where they spawn.
 Brown shrimp are most abundant from June to October, in inshore and offshore waters.

 White shrimp are found in shallow waters.
 They are most often caught during daylight hours, with best catches occurring during the Fall.